 One is an operation to tie or clip the veins.
 This is done by making a small incision in your abdomen or your groin under general anaesthetic.
 You might feel pain in the testicle for a few days.

 The other option involves a technique called embolisation.
 This uses tiny metal coils to block the veins that are causing the problem.
 They are inserted through a tiny cut made in your skin, often in your groin, using a long, thin tube.
-This is done under local anesthetic.
+This is done under local anaesthetic.
 Recovery is usually quick.

 Sometimes, treating a varicocele can improve your fertility.